-Get a taste for beautiful Brighton and try a delicious meal at the young and modern 1847 vegetarian restaurant.
+Get a taste for beautiful Brighton and try a delicious meal at the modern 1847 vegetarian restaurant.

 Heads up, I was provided my meal by the restaurant in exchange for my review.

 Brighton has recently been graced with the popular vegetarian restaurant 1847, the fourth of its kind now in the UK.
 Owner Damien Davenport has created a beautiful collection of hip and contemporary vegetarian restaurants.
 His others can be found in Manchester, Birmingham and Bristol.
 And, let's hope they don't stop there.

 1847 is a chic cocktail of modern design, innovative vegetarian menus and an inspiring decor.
 Taking its name from The Vegetarian Society, or actually, the year it was formed = 1847.
 That's right, folks, vegetarianism has been around for a long time!